george-gca/MO826_IA368_CF044/README.md

-# Projeto Desmatamento x Doenças emergentes: Os impactos da exploração ambiental no aumento de zoonoses
+# Projeto Desmatamento vs. Doenças emergentes: Os impactos da exploração ambiental no aumento de zoonoses
 # Project Deforestation vs. Emerging diseases: The impacts of environmental exploitation on the increase in zoonoses

 # Apresentação